 Host to Confirm All Attendees Are Present Before Starting

 The host or moderator should acknowledge who is present or missing.
-This will allow for a collaborative conversation and no time wasted on waiting for a response from someone who may not be there.
-If an attendee is missing take it as a queue to record the meeting so that the follow-up notes and recording can be shared after.
+This will allow for a collaborative conversation and no time wasted waiting for a response from someone who may not be there.
+If an attendee is missing, consider recording the meeting so that the follow-up notes and recording can be shared after.

 Utilize the Technology to Engage Participation

 The host, moderator, or person assigned to take meeting notes should understand the full functionality of the video conferencing software.
 They should also train the attendees in advance on how to respond and engage with all communication features that drive engagement.
-Examples of engagement features are note taking, comments, questions, polls, virtually raising of a hand, screen sharing, passing the screen control to another attendee, etc.
+Examples of engagement features are note taking, comments, questions, polls, virtual hand raising, screen sharing, passing the screen control to another attendee, etc.